BenFromKC/AwsRootUserAlarm/README.md

 You can set your variables in your terraform command line, or you can set them directly in vars.tf (while you're in there setting your AWS profile name).

-`terraform apply -var 'alert_email=smart-user@example.com'` will build the full stack for your root alerts.
+`terraform apply -var 'user_email=smart-user@example.com'` will build the full stack for your root alerts.

- * alert_email - You'll set this to the email address where you want the alerts delivered.
+ * user_email - You'll set this to the email address where you want the alerts delivered.
  * user_sns_topic - set this if you want to use an existing SNS queue rather than create a new one, it needs the name rather than the arn.

 ## Final thoughts